torisetxd/glorioustunnel/readme.md

 **Technical differences:**
 glorioustunnel uses a dedicated public port per tunnel, simplifying TCP/IP traffic routing without HTTP header inspection.

+## Todo

+🟥 -> Not Done
+🟨 -> Not finished
+🟩 -> Done and works.

+### Move Default Port Ranges to a setting 🟥
+- Make sure to modify the limits for your ports since this was a quick fix (for my case) and you will need to modify the package's code.
+Will fix soon.

-## Free server: tunnel.glorious.host
+## Free server?

-This fork offers a free server (temporarily) similar to localtunnel/ngrok.
+Used to offer a free server till I realized this simply cant scale enough.
-Currently this is for my unreleased host for testing purposes however you may use it while it remains in beta testing.
+Currently this is for my unreleased host for testing purposes.

-**Limits:** There are currently no enforced usage limits.

 ## Status